jundalisay/superb/content/en/medical/principles/chapter-01.md

 ---
+heading: "Chapter 1"
+title: "The Self"
-title: "David Hume's Idea of the Self"
+# title: "David Hume's Idea of the Self"
-heading: "There are 3 billion yous"
+# heading: "There are 3 billion yous"
 date: "2020-01-01"
 image: "/photos/social/monkey.jpg"
 description: "David Hume's Idea of the Self explains why there are 3 billion yous"